0 Items in Your Cart

 In the late 1960s and early 1970s, lawyers adopted the practice of hourly billing, which increased earnings and created an atmosphere that prompted growing specialization in the legal industry.
 Competition for clients also increased.
 Demand increased for lawyers who had the ability to attract business (known as rainmaking), and these attorneys received high salaries and excellent benefits.

 The legal field has changed dramatically during the past few decades.
 Technological advances now allow lawyers to conduct electronic discovery, work remotely, and communicate with clients and colleagues at any place and time.
 Paralegals handle many basic legal duties, and some tasks are even outsourced to workers in foreign countries.
-The economic recession that began in 2008 has forced many law firms to close or merge, many remaining firms have reduced starting salaries for new law school graduates and offer fewer partner-track positions.
+The Great Recession (December 2007–June 2009) forced many law firms to close or merge, and many remaining firms reduced starting salaries for new law school graduates and offered fewer partner-track positions.
 In response to client complaints about high pricing and growing competition for clients, approximately one-third of law firms are using alternative billing methods.
+The number of nontraditional providers of legal and legal-related services continues to increase, which has reduced market share for law firms.
 Despite these developments, legal careers remain popular, and often rewarding, options for young people, and top lawyers still enjoy excellent pay and steady employment.